RonkyTang/arkapp-ark/README.md

 ---

-Ark is released English-first for users in the United States.
-It is not promoted or listed in mainland China app stores; access to the website is not blocked.
+Ark is available worldwide.
+The default language is English, with Simplified Chinese and Japanese.
+It is not promoted or listed in mainland China app stores; access to the website and use of the product are not blocked.